 Friday, Nov.
 17

-Plenary Session: The Wisdom of Youth: Students’ Vision for Improving Education in the South: Students are becoming more active in education policy issues and were instrumental in efforts to defeat universal private school vouchers in Georgia, Texas, and other states this year.
-What do young people say we need to improve our public schools, colleges and universities, and educational opportunities in our communities and across the country?
+The Wisdom of Youth: Students’ Vision for Improving Education in the South: Students are becoming more active in education policy issues and were instrumental in efforts to defeat universal private school vouchers in Georgia, Texas, and other states this year.
+What do young people say that we need to improve our public schools, colleges and universities, and educational opportunities in our communities and across the country?

 Breakout sessions